NicholasMoser/GNTool/README.md

 The **Remove Code** button will attempt to undo the selected code in the right hand list box from the dol.

+If you attempt to load an ISO or workspace with no codes.json file and codes are detected in the dol, GNTool will attempt to recreate a codes.json for you.

 #### Warning

 - Please avoid modifying or deleting the `codes.json` file in the workspace directory.